 With respect to equity in yoga, the goal of this responsibility within the Ethical Commitment is for a deepened recognition of the many instances of inequity that live in yoga spaces.
 It will support the membership and broader yoga community in building and contributing to yoga communities that unite.

 This is reflected in the updated Code of Conduct and new Scope of Practice and their enhanced attention to anti-harassment, anti-discrimination, explicit and informed consent, and active inclusion, amongst other key points.
-It will also be evident in the introductory Equity in Yoga course Yoga Alliance is developing alongside experts and leaders in the field of equity, which will be offered in late 2020 for Continuing Education credits for all members.

 Position on Equity in Yoga

 During the last two years, Yoga Alliance and the Yoga Alliance Foundation have engaged in honest and informative exchanges with its membership and the broader yoga community—as well as with leaders in the yoga equity movement—to learn about their unique experiences, encounters with inequitable treatment, and the need for more welcoming, supportive, inclusive, and accessible yoga spaces.
 This has informed our increasing awareness of and responsibility to equity in yoga and influenced the development of the Ethical Commitment to be shared by all Yoga Alliance members today and moving forward.